PaperMC/PaperDocs/source/waterfall/configuration.rst

 =============

 This page details the various configuration settings exposed by Waterfall and Travertine.
 These settings can be found in waterfall.yml.
+Travertine has no custom configuration file.

-If you want information on settings in BungeeCord's config.yml you should see their respective documentation pages.
+If you want information on settings in BungeeCord's config.yml you should see its respective documentation pages.

 * `BungeeCord Configuration (config.yml) <https://www.spigotmc.org/wiki/bungeecord-configuration-guide/>`_